 For many of you reading this, I’m positive that you have been, whether in the past or in the present, looking for ways to earn an extra income for an added spending power or perhaps for a financial back-up plan especially if the economy is not doing so well.
-If you have thought about “How do I make money online in Malaysia?”, “Is making money online in Malaysia possible?” or even “What are the legitimate ways to make money online in Malaysia?”, then this is the right place for you.
+If you have thought about “How do I make money online in Malaysia?” or “Is making money online in Malaysia possible?”, then this is the right place for you.

 I’m just like you and I have been searching for ways to make real, legitimate money from home.
 Not everyone can withstand the 9-5 (at the bare minimum) working life.
 Those in the corporate sector might be working from morning to late nights / early mornings.
 I understand the pain of having no work-life balance.

 Hence, I’ve come up with a list of 20 ways you might actually make legitimate money online / making money from home, based on some online research.

 Disclaimer: There may be affiliate links which means that I earn a small commission if you sign-up for a service using my link at no additional cost to you.
 Also, this article was written years ago and not all may be as relevant today.

 1. Monetising your blog

 Some of you blog for fun or as a hobby because you want to share your interests and passion to the rest of the world.
 Others blog because you want to monetise it and make money from it.
 Blogging is one of the highest potential income earners for those interested in making money online whether in Malaysia or in any country.
 If you want to build a profitable blog, you can read this guide here and sign up for a hosting company.

 There are perhaps hundreds of sites that will pay for advertisements.
 These are a few popular ones that most bloggers use in monetising their blogs: